 Prerequisite/Minimum Provider Qualifications

-High school graduate.
+High school graduate or GED.
 Experience with Twelve Step groups is very useful.

 Training can be provided onsite.
 There are also trainings available at various sites in California and other parts of the U.S. For more information see, www.stephaniecovington.com and www.centerforgenderandjustice.org.